Home Appraisal Basics

 - Compared value of similar homes

 - Energy efficiency and appliances

+Before arriving at a final decision, the appraiser must complete a considerable amount of market analysis, in addition to property specific research.
 There's also the need to precisely define the purpose of the appraisal.
 There are, for example, various types of value -- including fair market value, insurance value, tax value and value in use.

 Learn more about the appraisal process by talking with your Loan Originator.